 A student must maintain final grades of B and above in all dual-credit classes in order to continue in the dual-credit program; exceptions may be made by the guidance counselor.

 Students may substitute dual-credit courses in place of several core classes on the high school level.
 Students also may complete elective requirements with dual-credit classes.
+View a sample schedule.

 The following chart provides the guidelines for currently approved online courses and the AHE classes for which they may substitute.
 Not all the listed courses are currently available for enrollment.
 The chart displays approved courses and credit assignments but does not indicate whether or not the class is currently being offered by Bob Jones University.
 (Note: Prerequisites for individual courses are not given in the chart.
 It is the student's responsibility to investigate each course in order to ensure that he has taken any required classes necessary for enrollment into that particular study.)
 Also, some courses will not apply toward a BJU major or minor.
 Please consult BJU regarding the application of the college credits.